How to Backup and Restore WordPress

 The Backup is Completed

-When the backup is ready, you will find the backup under”Your Backups.”
+When the backup is ready, you will find it under “Your Backups.”
 The icons indicate which components the backup includes.

 The Backup Contains these Components